The Happenings on Shaw Hill

 As a species we no longer fear what to our ancestors must have been an all-encompassing dread – something coming from away; something coming out of the woods; someone hiding in the dark.

 That was two weeks ago.
-There have been no other reports of misconduct, but strange things continue to happen.
+There were no other reports of misconduct, but strange things continue to happen.

 One night I saw a man step off our front porch when I looked out our bedroom window.
 It was dark, so I didn’t see where he went.
 Later in the night my wife said she heard voices out in our driveway.